-Humanity insists on employee experience, which is reflected in the platform’s flexible schedule management.
-Namely, it enables employees to change their schedules on the go, while giving their managers and supervisors full visibility of these changes.
+Humanity insists on employee experience, reflected in the platform’s flexible schedule management.
+Namely, it enables employees to change their schedules on the go while giving their managers and supervisors full visibility of these changes.

 Organizations can control their costs and prevent unnecessary expenses with the help of Humanity’s budgeting tool.
-With this useful feature, it’s much easier to control and stay within your budget.
+This useful feature makes managing and staying within your budget much easier.

 Key selling point